F1 driver Grosjean escapes after horror crash at Bahrain GP

 Drivers and team members stood and applauded as they saw the images of Grosjean climbing over the barrier to safety and being sprayed with a fire extinguisher.

+Formula One champion Lewis Hamilton expressed his relief on Twitter while waiting for the race to restart.

+“I’m so grateful Romain is safe.
+Wow... the risk we take is no joke, for those of you out there that forget that we put our life on the line for this sport and for what we love to do,” Hamilton wrote.
+“Thankful to the FIA for the massive strides we’ve taken for Romain to walk away from that safely.”

-It appeared an extraordinary escape after his car was sliced in half upon impact with the barrier.
+It appeared an extraordinary escape after Grosjean's car was sliced in half upon impact with the barrier.

+“I’ve never seen that much fire in 12 years.
+It took a little while to process what was going on but then Romain started to get out of the car himself, which was amazing,” said Alan van der Merwe, the driver of the F1 medical car.
+"Everything worked hand in hand today: the halo, the barriers, the seat belt.
+Without one of things it could’ve been a different outcome.”

+The halo is a safety device that forms a protective ring around the drivers’ head.
+It was introduced following the death of French driver Jules Bianchi after he sustained massive head trauma on a rain-soaked track at the Japan GP six years ago and went headfirst into a trackside crane.
+Two years ago Charles Leclerc — Bianchi’s close friend — was likely saved serious injury or death by the halo when another car landed on top of his at the Belgian GP.

-The accident happened when Grosjean lost grip and slid to the right, where his back wheel clipped the front of Daniil Kvyat's Alpha-Tauri and he flew off into the barrier.
+The accident happened when Grosjean lost grip and slid to the right, where his back wheel clipped the front of Daniil Kvyat's Alpha-Tauri causing him to fly off into the barrier.

 Grosjean's teammate Kevin Magnussen looked distressed when he saw the footage as drivers waited in the paddock for the race to restart, while officials returned to the site of the crash to pick up debris littered around the destroyed car.